GaloisInc/rustwall_vm/README.md

 ## Docker
 You can build the images using attached dockerfile.
+This takes a while, because the build compiles a custom version of rust compiler from scratch.
 All you need to do is:
 ```
 sudo docker build -f Dockerfile .
 ```